joshtantan/grubbineats/docs/plans/scrums/21_10_scrum.md

 3. must verify one full successful test run of an order from creation to completion
   - must add new properties to db schema
 4. must get styling and spacing at a presentable level
+5. Twilio for client
+  - after placing order, send text to restaurant

 ## TECH DEBT (BY EOD)
 1. research and implement Heroku